romainl/Apprentice/README.md

 ### All terminal emulators

-I recommend to adjust your terminal's background color to the one used in Apprentice if you want to avoid having a “frame” around Vim:
+I recommend adjusting your terminal's background color to the one used in Apprentice if you want to avoid having a “frame” around Vim:

 | Notation    | Value           |
 |-------------|-----------------|